mbunifu/alx-zero_day/README.md

-my first preoject at alx
+my first project at alx